 When Cortés and his army returned to Spain in 1958 to show everyone his findings, did he take back gold, silver or any other precious metal with him?
 Nope, instead Cortés took with him cacao beans, lots and lots of cacao beans!
 Upon his return Cortés introduced this Cacahuatl drink to the Spanish courts, with the drink being incredibly expensive, only the elite and wealthy could afford to drink it.

 Instead of using spice like the Aztecs, the Spanish sweetened the bitter drink with cane sugar and cinnamon.
 This was the start of the sweet, delicious hot chocolate that we now enjoy today.

 Drinking chocolate is one of life’s luxuries, and can be as simple as a powdered cocoa stirred into hot water or milk.
 But here at Choc affair, we believe that a hot chocolate drink should be a more luxurious experience than processed cocoa powder.
-This is why our delicious hot chocolate range is made with handmade flakes of our Single origin chocolate.
-We’ve designed our hot chocolate flakes to melt into your hot milk, slowly releasing a relaxing aroma, as every single delicious flake melts as you stir the milk, creating the most indulgent treat imaginable.
+This is why our delicious hot chocolate range is made with handmade flakes of our single origin, Colombian chocolate.
+The flakes melt into your hot milk, releasing an irresistable aroma, creating the most indulgent treat imaginable.